luftfartsverket/reqstool-vscode-extension/README.md

 * After cloning, run: `npm install`
 * To debug, run `npm run watch` and press `F5`.
 In the window that appears, open a project with annotations an a supported language.
 * Build with `npm run build`

+## Future ideas

+* Auto-detect reqstool files in projects
+* Reqstool context aware editor when editing yml files (requirements, software verification cases, manual verification cases, and reqstool config)
+* Use Outline, e.g. to list all requirements in a file